Javascript is not enabled.

 1. Visit your dermatologist regularly

 Just like your annual physical or eye exam, you should schedule an annual skin check with your dermatologist for skin cancer prevention.
-During your exam, the doctor may refer to sun damage as photoaging, photodamage and solar damage.
+Your doctor may refer to sun damage as photoaging, photodamage or solar damage.
 “During these appointments, your dermatologist will check your skin for any unusual lesions that require medical attention,” says Sumayah Jamal, M.D., a dermatologist with the Schweiger Dermatology Group in New York City.
 Early detection is key for catching skin cancer, and these screenings allow the physician to view every inch of your skin for moles, rashes and any changes from year to year.

 2. Be prepared for your appointment

 Arrive at your appointment with your hair loose and no nail polish.
-And if you’re wearing makeup, bring a makeup wipe to remove it so that it’s not covering up your face.
+If you’re wearing makeup, bring a makeup wipe to remove it so that it’s not covering up your face.
 In between appointments, take photos of any suspicious spots so you can show your doctor the changes.
 When melanoma is detected early, the five-year survival rate is 99 percent, according to the American Academy of Dermatology.
 If you are researching photos of skin cancer, keep in mind that it can look very different based on whether you have melanated skin or not.
-The American Cancer Society says that if you notice your skin has a rough patch that crusts, bleeds or oozes or if you’ve developed a mole or spot that changes in size, shape or color, you should pay your dermatologist a visit as soon as possible — even if it falls between your annual checkups.
+The American Cancer Society says that if you notice your skin has a rough patch that crusts, bleeds, oozes or causes pain, or if you’ve developed a mole or spot that changes in size, shape or color, you should visit your dermatologist as soon as possible — even if it falls between your annual checkup.

 3. Know what to look for